Connectif/storybook-react-editable-context/README.md

 `editableContextDecorator` takes the following parameters:

-* Ctx.
+* `Ctx`.
 The context that will be editable from the toolbar.
 It is created with CreateContext.
 Only contexts which are an object containing just string values are suported.
-* params.
+* `params`.
 The different parameters of the context that will be editable from the toolbar.
 Each parameters has its display name, its field's name, a list with all the values, a list containing the names for each value, and the default value (which overrides the context's default value for that field).